ShwetaSadawarte/ShwetaSadawarte.github.io/_posts/2015-08-02-final-keyword-in-java.md

 {% endhighlight %}

 **Note -**
--A constructor cannot be declared as final.
+- A constructor cannot be declared as final.
 Because constructor is never inherited.
--All variables declared in an interface are by default final.
+- All variables declared in an interface are by default final.
--If method parameters are declared final then the value of these parameters cannot be changed.
+- If method parameters are declared final then the value of these parameters cannot be changed.